JoshuaSBrown/GitLabMirrorDemo/README.md

 # GitLabMirrorDemo

-A trivial demo to show how to set up a GitLab Mirror
+A trivial demo to show how to set up a GitLab Mirror.